 How-to instructions provide steps to achieve a goal.
 They should:

-- Consider the real estate available for that platform (mobile vs. desktop)
+- Consider the room available for the platform (mobile vs. desktop)

 - Be specific to the product the customer is using

-- Be a multi-answer workflow when steps are lengthy
+- Break things into manageable chunks when steps are lengthy

-- Set expectations as to how long the instructions will take if it’s a multi-response flow
+- Set expectations for how long this will take if it’s a multi-response flow

 - Provide a way for customers to track progress or come back later to finish if it takes longer than a few minutes